Commitments to Renewing Life

 Scope

-Black people in leadership positions, which include functional managers, executive managers, directors, and executive officers working in Brazil.
+Black people in leadership positions, which include functional managers, executive managers, functional directors, and executive directors, operate in Brazil.
+We adopt the terminology used by the Brazilian Institute of Geography and Statistics (IBGE), which defines the Black population as all self-identified Black people and pardos.

 baseline